chonieny/Hate_Crime_Factors_project/README.md

   &#8594; the states were Oregon and District of Columbia

 ### Data Cleaning
+* Dropped the very few missing values that were present in the dataset
+* Data were scaled
+* Skewed features underwent log transformation
+* Some variable types were converted to factors

 ### Fit Multiple Linear Regression Models & Choose Final Model